Petra Theater: History

-The theater was built in the cultural and political apex of the Nabataean kingdom under Aretas IV (9 BC-40 AD), where large scale civic construction projects in Petra and other important Nabataean trading cities in Hijaz and the Negev took place.
+The theater was built in the cultural and political apex of the Nabataean kingdom under Aretas IV (9 BC–40 AD), where large scale civic construction projects in Petra and other important Nabataean trading cities in Hijaz and the Negev took place.
 It is said that the theater-building activities of Herod the Great may have urged the Nabataean king to follow lead.
 The massive theater with its large capacity was positioned to bring the greatest number of tombs within view.

-Although Roman in design, being carved out opposed to being built is characteristically distinctive Nabataean style and not a Roman manner.
+Although similar to Ancient Greek theatres in design, being carved out opposed to being built is characteristically distinctive Nabataean style and not a Greek manner.
 The floral capitals of the theater are also distinctively Nabataean artistic element.
 Minor alterations of the theater were made by Aretas son Malichus II and later on the Romans who re-built the exterior wall.